 - Some intangible things people believe are property are not, including goodwill, creditworthiness, and unvested pension benefits

-Difficult Issues Identifying Separate Property Interests when Property is Commingled
+Identifying Separate Property When Property is Commingled

 Perhaps the most difficult issue with division of property upon the divorce of parties is how the court will deal with property that is of mixed character, meaning that it is separate property but has a community property component and therefore the non-owning spouse has some interest in the property upon divorce or legal separation.
 The most common scenarios involve situations where one spouse brings real property into the marriage but pays for various associated expenses (like a mortgage) with community property money, where one spouse commingles his or her separate property with community property, and where a spouse brings a separate business interest into the marriage but continues to work on or in the business during marriage.